Softdrink117/esp-in-de/README.md

 <sup>1</sup>SMD version will utilize the NPIC6C596 instead of separate SIPO and buffer ICs; through-hole cannot use a similar part easily because of logic level mismatch.<br>
-<sup>2</sup>Direct equivalent would be [SN74LVC125](https://www.digikey.com/en/products/detail/texas-instruments/SN74LVC125ADR/377413), but only one output is needed; 74LVC1G34 is a single-bit buffer in a compact package.
+<sup>2</sup>Direct equivalent would be [SN74LVC125](https://www.digikey.com/en/products/detail/texas-instruments/SN74LVC125ADR/377413), but only one output is needed; 74LVC1G34 is a single-bit buffer in a compact package.<br>
 <sup>3</sup>SMD version requires five fewer decoupling caps because it uses the NPIC6C596 for the functions of both the SIPO register and open-drain inverter of the THT version.